Schieffer's 'Face' reaches the 60-year milestone

 "He's always a good interview," Schieffer said.
 "He's not afraid to give you a good quote.
 We kind of like that."

 Schieffer is sensitive to any intimation of playing favorites, knowing that interest groups closely track the race, gender and party affiliation of Sunday show guests.
 McCain, as a former presidential candidate and Armed Services Committee member, has long been at the center of Washington debates.

-McCain may have the most appearances, but former Secretary of State Henry Kissinger may have an unbeatable record with his span of guest shots.
+McCain may have the most appearances, but former Secretary of State Henry Kissinger (57 times) may have an unbeatable record.
 His first appearance was in November 1957 and his most recent one was this September, 57 years later.

 Like many journalists, Schieffer got into the business because he's nosy and likes to talk to people at the center of major events.

 "To me, 'Face the Nation' is the best job you can have," he said.
 "I don't even have to go to them.
 They come to me, half the time.
 It's a great privilege and also a lot of fun to be able to talk to these people, many of whom I like, some of them I don't like and some of them I can't stand."